kevgo/run-that-app/README.md

 #### Why not use the package manager of my system to install third-party applications?

-If it works, then do it.
+If it works then do it.
 If not, use run-that-app.

 #### What if an app does not provide binaries for my platform?